U.S. Center for SafeSport: Criticism

-Regarding the Yates Report commissioned by the United States Soccer Federation, SafeSport CEO Ju'Riese Cólon said in a May 2023 interview with USA Today that she could not comment on the report's numbers due to SafeSport not having been interviewed for it.
-However, the Yates Report described interviews with "representatives from the U.S. Center for SafeSport."
-The USA Today report also noted that SafeSport's administrative closures included coaches who were actively being sanctioned by their governing bodies, and due to SafeSport's exclusive jurisdiction, those governing bodies were required to end their sanctions, in some cases restoring licenses to coaches accused of abuse.
-The Yates Report included details of accusations of abuse against Chicago Red Stars and youth soccer coach Rory Dames, which resulted in Dames being banned for life from the National Women's Soccer League.
-The USA Today report of May 2023 states that SafeSport's investigation into Dames remained open 18 months later, and that SafeSport had also required that USSF lift its suspension of Dames and restore his license, despite allegations both public and private that remained unresolved by SafeSport.
-The organization also did not explain its actions in the case, and its jurisdiction prohibited US Soccer from continuing the investigation into Dames on its own.
-Former U.S. Attorney General Sally Yates, who authored the report, suggested that the USSF not rely exclusively on SafeSport to investigate claims of abuse, and blamed the inaction by multiple governing bodies on the lack of jurisdictional clarity introduced by SafeSport's exclusive jurisdiction over abuse investigations.
-The Yates Report also included a section dedicated to improvements to SafeSport, including its appeals process, which the report described as being hostile to victims in a manner that engendered re-victimization of accusers, while also allowing the accused to be reinstated.
+Regarding the Yates Report commissioned by the United States Soccer Federation (USSF), SafeSport CEO Ju'Riese Cólon told USA Today that she could not comment on the report's numbers because SafeSport was not interviewed for it.
+However, the report describes interviews with SafeSport representatives.
+The report includes accusations of abuse against Chicago Red Stars and youth coach Rory Dames, which resulted in Dames being banned for life from the NWSL.
+USA Today reported that SafeSport's investigation remained open 18 months later and SafeSport required USSF to lift its suspension of Dames and restore his license.
+SafeSport did not explain its actions, and jurisdiction prohibited USSF from continuing the investigation.
+Former U.S. Attorney General Sally Yates, who authored the report, suggested that USSF not rely exclusively on SafeSport to investigate claims of abuse, and blamed inaction by multiple governing bodies on the lack of jurisdictional clarity.
+The report suggested improvements to the appeals process, described as hostile to victims while allowing the accused to be reinstated.

-On July 19, 2023, 103 current and former U.S. Soccer senior and youth national team players representing the USSF Athlete's Council wrote an open letter to members of the U.S. Senate and U.S. House of Representatives critical of SafeSport and calling upon the legislative bodies to reform the organization.
-They wrote that "the arbitration process can be damaging and retraumatizing for victims of abuse who have already participated in the process and shared their stories in full, only to have to do it all over again.
-If the victim decides not to go through the whole process again on appeal, the decision is automatically overturned, and the perpetrator is free to enter back into the sport. […] Victims cannot appeal a decision that finds their alleged abuser was not culpable.
+In 2023, 103 current and former U.S. Soccer senior and youth national team players wrote a letter to U.S. Congress calling for reform.
+They wrote that "the arbitration process can be damaging and retraumatizing," and "if the victim decides not to go through the whole process again on appeal, the decision is automatically overturned, and the perpetrator is free to enter back into the sport. […] Victims cannot appeal a decision that finds their alleged abuser was not culpable.
 And SafeSport does not turn over records to the victim so that they can be sure that justice was done."